+[Section 19 amended: No. 7 of 2022 s.
+57.]

 20. Registration of WA veterinarians affected by decisions of interstate regulatory authorities

 (1) If, under a corresponding law, the registration (however described) of a WA veterinarian is affected by a decision (however described) of an interstate regulatory authority, whether as a result of disciplinary action or otherwise, the registration of the WA veterinarian under this Act is taken to be affected in the same way.